 Denton, TX, 76201

 Applicants should read the Toulouse Graduate School website before applying - http://tsgs.unt.edu/admissions/programs - Official transcripts and GRE scores must be sent directly to the Toulouse Graduate School.
-Applicants may submit additional application materials (letter of intent, recommendation letters, and writing samples) electronically to the Graduate Studies Assistant at HistoryGradProgram@unt.edu, or by mail to - Graduate Studies Assistant University of North Texas - History Dept. 1155 Union Circle #310650 Denton, TX 76203-5017.
+Applicants must also submit additional application materials (statement of purpose, recommendation letters, and writing samples) electronically to the Graduate Student & Program Specialist at HistoryGradProgram@unt.edu, or by mail to - Graduate Student & Program Specialist University of North Texas - History Dept. 1155 Union Circle #310650 Denton, TX 76203-5017.